ministryofjustice/laa-check-client-qualifies/README.md

 yarn build:css
 ```

+## Running locally

 To change settings for your local development environment, copy your `.env.sample` file to a new file and rename it to `.env.development`.

+To run the server locally, you can use `bundle exec rails s` or `bin/dev`.
+The latter will automatically rebuild JS and CSS every time they change,
+although it also has more verbose console output that can make debugging with `binding.p` harder.

 ## Tests